akash-network/node/_docs/sdl.md

 `datacenters` is a map of desired datacenter attributes.
 Each entry will match one datacenter in the marketplace.
 Entry keys are the name of the datacenter and will be referenced later in the deployment section.

-Each entry has two keys: `region` and `profiles`.  `region` is one of a standard set of regions that photon recognizes.  `profiles` configures the desired resource profiles.
+Each entry has two keys: `region` and `profiles`.  `region` is one of a standard set of regions that akash recognizes.  `profiles` configures the desired resource profiles.
 For more on profiles, see [deployment.datacenters.profiles](#deploymentdatacentersprofiles).

 Example: